TyronCameron/Taproots.jl/README.md

 - It has nested data which can be accessed from the struct in some way
 - That nested data forms a Directed Acyclic Graph (DAG) (warning, this package can't handle cycles)
-- "Distance" between nodes is not something we need to consider.
+- "Distance" between nodes is not something we need to consider (unless it can be held in data of some kind).

 That's right, no need to use some struct I created.
 You can use your own and traverse it a bunch of ways.